-Over the past five years, I’ve acquired some amazing talents that never would have manifested if I weren’t responsible for a child.
+Over the past five years, I’ve acquired some amazing talents — let’s call them parenting superpowers — that never would have manifested if I weren’t responsible for a child.
 Because with great responsibility comes great power …

 I had no idea how fast I could read until my son begged for his third bedtime story and my beer was left all half-finished and increasingly warm in the other room.
 Suddenly I summoned the will to finish “David Gets in Trouble” in less than 60 seconds!
 I can get it down to 30 if I skip pages.
 WHICH I DO.

-A deadly sin and a talent every parent acquires!
+A deadly sin and one of the parenting superpowers every mom and dad acquires!
 Unless it’s his favorite meal – chicken fried rice – it’s not always easy to get my son to finish his dinner.
 But I’ll be damned if that food is going to go to waste.
 I haven’t eaten this much food this consistently since I used to order 13 entrees from Rainbow Noodle House at 2 a.m. after stumbling in from TC’s on Boylston.

 I get so used to my son’s constant cacophony – the nonstop feet-stomping, the endless motor-mouth, the perpetual clatter – that I don’t even hear it half the time.
 It’s like I’ve spent 30 years fronting a rock band but instead of a collection of gold records and a harem of groupies I have cushions full of Goldfish crumbs and ridiculously expensive babysitters.